bruvellu/terebratalia-wnts/wnt.md

 Ligands expressed in different receptor contexts which may be eliciting different fate outcomes and body region specification.
 Therefore, the different ligand--receptor context can be involved in setting up the identities or differentially patterning the tissue fates of the different larval body regions of the brachiopod *T. transversa*.

 While most Wnts are expressed in a single region, *wnt1*, *wnt5*, and  *wnt7* are expressed in different regions along the anteroposterior axis.
 In addition, *wnt7* outlines the boundaries between two molecular territories, the apical--mantle boundary, and the pedicle lobe terminal and subterminal regions (@fig:summary).

 Except for a localized dorsal spot of *wnt1t* transcripts, a gene that shows a divergent expression pattern compared to other Wnts, no Wnt ligand is expressed in the anterior portion of the apical lobe.

 <!--TODO: Discuss mesodermal expression?-->
 <!--TODO: Comment on anterior mesoderm Frizzled expression-->
 <!--TODO: Discuss axin, dishevelled, bcat?-->
 <!--TODO: How does Wnt signaling intersects with Hox expression?-->

-## The role of ligand--receptor shuffling in bilaterian axial evolution
+## Ligand--receptor shuffling in bilaterian axial evolution

 <!--## *T. transversa* Wnt complement remained conserved throughout evolution-->